 | FRIDAY, SEPTEMBER 21, 2012

 5:50a.m. this morning.Dexter was donging-off for "LOW", Joe was actually 223.
 I corrected and planned on changing Joe's site when he woke.
 It had been in since Monday ( that is a long time, I usually change him out every two to three days ).
 I also made a mental note to rip out Dexter.
 He was dead to me.
+About an hour later, still wearing his clothes from yesterday, jeans and a long sleeve tee, he was snuggled in his bed with our Miniature Schnauzers.
 How was your sleep bud?".
-He changed.
-Period.

 BETA BUDDIES A Mess

 Ugh.It was a mess.
 It started with Joe rolling up the BETA BUDDIES Book and kind of sitting on it.
 He did not want the class to see his picture on the cover.
 I think he looks CUTE here.
 So, Joe and I presented Type 1 Diabetes to his class yesterday.
 I think, well I know that I embarrassed Joe.
 I left his school feeling pretty bad, sad, and mad.
 Mad at myself for not choosing my words more carefully.
 Disappointed in myself for still crying.